Do you have low self-esteem?

 - coming from a community which often experiences prejudice, such as being an asylum seeker, or being poor but living in a wealthy neighbourhood

-- bullying or excessive pressures at work
+- bullying or excessive forces at work

 - physical ill-health – its impact on your quality of life and activities you can do